Find your way into a better credit score.

 - Sign up and start looking through the information provided.
 See where your credit scores are and take note of any negative items on your credit reports that are driving your scores down.
 Set up your automatic credit alerts so you can monitor activity on your accounts.

 - Depending on the service you get, the platform may have recommendations for achieving a better credit score already built in.
-You can follow these steps or refer to outside resources about how build better credit.
+You can follow these steps or refer to outside resources about how to build better credit.

 - Start taking steps to improve your credit.
 Make sure to keep an eye on your credit monitoring platform so you can make sure the steps you take have the positive impact that you wanted.
+SmartCredit makes it easy with their action buttons.
+Otherwise, you have to contact your creditors individually.

 Can I build better credit without credit monitoring?

-Of course you can take steps to improve your credit without knowing your specific credit scores or keeping daily track of what your scores are doing.
+Of course, you can take steps to improve your credit without knowing your specific credit scores or keeping daily track of what your scores are doing.

 But unfortunately, at best you’ll only be able to make educated guesses about what you can do to improve your credit and how much of a positive impact those actions have.